AAMC Med School Application Fee Assistance

 What happens after you submit your AAMC Fee Assistance Program application?

-Once you submit your AAMC application, your application status will be “Submitted” and “On Hold.”
+Once you submit your FAP application, your application status will be “Submitted” and “On Hold.”
 If you’re deemed eligible, AAMC may ask for supporting documentation such as child support documentation, financial aid award letters and cost of attendance info, Social Security documentation, or W-2s.
 Once you’ve submitted the requested documentation, your application status will change to “Submitted” and “Pending Verification.”
-You’ll then be notified of the AAMC’s decision.
+You will then be informed of AAMC’s decision.
 If you’re approved for the AAMC Fee Assistance Program, congratulations!
-If you’re denied, you can only appeal if you incorrectly entered information in your application.
+If you’re denied, you can only appeal if you entered information incorrectly on your application.

 How to Prepare for the MCAT on a Budget

-Since the cost of applying to medical school (not to mention attending medical school) is so high, it’s natural to want to save money wherever you can.
+Since the cost of applying to medical school (not to mention attending medical school) is so high, it’s natural to want to save money wherever possible.
 Here are a few ideas for how to prepare for the MCAT on a budget:

 Kaplan’s Fee Assistance Program for MCAT Courses

 If you are preparing to take the MCAT and have already been approved for AAMC’s Fee Assistance Program, you may also be eligible for up to 60%* off Kaplan MCAT courses.
 Kaplan’s Fee Assistance Program is available for students seeking enrollment in an On Demand, Live Online, or In Person MCAT course.
-Learn more about the eligibility requirements and how to apply for Kaplan’s Fee Assistance Program and receive discounted MCAT test prep.
+Visit our website to learn more about the program’s eligibility requirements, how to apply, and whether you qualify for a discount on our MCAT test prep offerings.

 *When combined with the AAMC Fee Assistance Program.